 Where to stay in Kyoto: The best hotels for sakura season

-As one of Japan’s top destinations, choosing among the top places to stay in Kyoto can be a bit of a challenge.
+As one of Japan’s top destinations, choosing among the best hotels in Kyoto can be a bit of a challenge.
 And that’s especially true when you’re visiting during cherry blossom season!

 With immense beauty enveloping the city at every turn, Japanese tourists flood to the streets of Kyoto to check out the scenery.
 Be sure to book several months ahead of time if you want to snag a room at one of these top Kyoto hotels for cherry blossom season: